thamara/vscode-code-annotation/README.md

 npm install
 npm run compile
 ```
-- And to run/test the extension, go the the Run pane and hit the green button on `Run Extension`.
+- And to run/test the extension, open VSCode on this directory.
+Go the the Run pane and hit the green button on `Run Extension` or press F5.
 This will open a new VSCode window with the extension enabled.

+## API Setup

+- This extension uses the API interacts with Peirce VSCode API repository.
+- If the API must be running somewhere in order to use most of the extension's features.
+- Currently, the API is only set to run locally on 0.0.0.0.
+This will work for development.
+When deploying, host the API on a node with a globally resolvable IP address and change the IP in this extension to point to the node hosting the API in the file src/peirce.ts.

 ### Creating a VSIX file for instalation